Antigonish, Nova Scotia, Canada

 BIOL 220: Biological Perspective of Health and Environmental Issues

-(CRN 14041) This course is restricted to students in particular degree programs, as outlined below.
+(Spring CRN / Fall 2025 CRN ) This course is restricted to students in particular degree programs, as outlined below.
 This course concerns how scientific principles are established.
 Topics include evolution and diversity, ecology and food, human evolution and population, diabetes, homeostasis, HIV and vaccines, antibiotic resistance, and cancer.
 Acceptable for credit only in the Faculties of Arts and Business; in the BASC programs; in the HKIN programs; and as an open elective in the B.Sc. in Nursing and the B.Sc in Human Nutrition.
-Direct all inquiries and override requests to Continuing and Distance Education.
+Direct all inquiries and override requests to Online Learning and Professional Studies.
 Online format delivery.
 Six credits.

 BIOL 251: Human Anatomy & Physiology I

-(CRN 14042/Lab 14043) An integrated approach to the study of the anatomy and physiology of the following: the integumentary, skeletal, muscular, nervous, and endocrine systems.
+(Spring CRN /Lab ) An integrated approach to the study of the anatomy and physiology of the following: the integumentary, skeletal, muscular, nervous and endocrine systems.
 The course provides students with a comprehensive working knowledge of the anatomic and physiologic aspects of these systems.
+Credit will be granted for only one of BIOL 251, BIOL 151, HKIN 152, HKIN 161 or HKIN 162.
+Restricted to BSc and BASc Health students.
+Three credits and lab.

 BSAD 111: Introduction to Business